Spin-statistics relation and the Abelian braiding phase for anyons in fractional quantum Hall effect

-In this paper, we propose an intuitive and rigorous understanding for the relationship between the intrinsic spin and statistics for all types of Abelian anyons.
+In this Letter, we propose an intuitive and rigorous understanding for the relationship between the intrinsic spin and statistics for all types of Abelian anyons.
 These include not only the special cases of the fermions and bosons, but also anyons from $k$-stacked quasiholes that occupy a finite area, as well as those with \emph{an arbitrary shape} (e.g. deformed by external potential or disorder).
-We show that one can treat the physical process of adiabatic exchange as a perturbation to a rotationally invariant Hamiltonian, and it is natural to define a physically relevant particle intrinsic spin (of which the topological spin\cite{einarsson1995fractional,read2008quasiparticle} is the special case) in the exchange process, so that the contribution to the exchange phase comes \emph{entirely} from particle self-rotation.
-We use the same approach to compute the exchange and braiding phases for anyons that are deformed into any arbitrary shape.
-Such deformation is possible because anyons are no longer point particles, and we discuss the possible experimental consequences.
-While most of the arguments presented are analytic and valid in the thermodynamic limit, we also illustrate with numerical computations some simple examples.
+A modification to the standard spin-statistics relation, which generalizes to the braiding of a $k$-stack around a $k'$-stack, has been proposed as\cite{einarsson1995fractional,comparin2022measurable,li1992spin}:

-\textit{$k$-stacked quasiholes on the sphere--} It is useful to first look at a quantum Hall fluid realised on the spherical geometry with a magnetic monopole at the center, generalising the original arguments in Ref.\cite{li1992spin}.
-This is done by embedding the two-dimensional system on the surface of the sphere with a magnetic monopole of strength $2S$ placed at its center\cite{haldane1983fractional,greiter2011landau}.
-Every particle on this system has angular momentum $L_z=-S,-S+1,...,S-1,S$, where $S$ is an integer due to Dirac quantization, and we define $L_z=S$ as the north pole (so $L_z=-S$ is the south pole).
-An FQH ground state is always a highest weight state at $L_z=L^2=0$.
-Quasiholes can then be added to this ground state by inserting additonal fluxes.
-In order to add localized quasihole that are $\hat L_z$ eigenstates, quasiholes are stacked at either the north pole or the south pole.
+Here we prove it analytically by treating the adiabatic exchange as a perturbation to some rotationally invariant Hamiltonian.
+Further more, in the case where $k=k'$ (identical particles) it is natural to define a physically relevant intrinsic spin, of which the topological spin\cite{einarsson1995fractional,read2008quasiparticle} is the special case, so that the standard spin-statistics relation is recovered.
+We also discuss the effect of disorder on the Berry phase measurement on a quantum Hall (QH) droplet.
+While our discussion was limited to quasiholes in Abelian phases, we can easily generalise to Abelian quasielectrons\cite{yang2021elementary,wang2021geometric} and Abelian braiding of non-Abelions\cite{seesup,macaluso2019fusion}, and in principle the intrinsic spin is well-defined for such cases.

-Starting with the ground state of a generic quantum Hall phase with $N_e$ electrons in a single LL, inserting $k$ magnetic fluxes yields the following relationship:
+\textit{$k$-stacked quasiholes on the sphere--} We first look at a QH fluid realised on the spherical geometry with a magnetic monopole at the center\cite{haldane1983fractional,greiter2011landau}, generalising the original arguments in Ref.\cite{li1992spin}.
+Inserting a $k$-stacked quasihole into the ground state of a generic quantum Hall phase with $N_e$ electrons results in the total number of fluxes $N_{\phi}=\nu^{-1}N_e-s_c-s_f+k$, where $s_c, s_f$ are the cyclotron and guiding center topological shifts\cite{wen1992classification,park2014guiding}.
+We can then take the difference of the adiabatic rotation phase about the z-axis between the two states, a $k$-stacked quasihole at the north pole ($\gamma_1$) and at the south pole ($\gamma_2$)\cite{seesup}, from the difference between their angular momentum: